TheAmazingDoge/rustspring2025/data-fetch-rust/README.md

 ```

 The application will start fetching and saving the pricing data every 10 seconds.
 The data will be saved in the respective files for Bitcoin, Ethereum, and the S&P 500 index.

-## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue for discussion.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.